Gold Spread Betting

 • You've completed your analysis of the commodities markets, and

-• You feel that the Gold market will push higher than $1,772.0
+• You feel that the gold market will push higher than $1,772.0

 If so, you might decide to go long of the market at $1,772.0 for a stake of £3 per $0.1.

-With this trade you therefore make a profit of £3 for every $0.1 that Gold increases higher than $1,772.0.
-Having said that, this trade also means that you will make a loss of £3 for every $0.1 that the Gold market decreases below $1,772.0.
+With this trade you therefore make a profit of £3 for every $0.1 that gold increases higher than $1,772.0.
+Having said that, this trade also means that you will make a loss of £3 for every $0.1 that the gold market decreases below $1,772.0.

 Put in other words, if you 'Buy' a spread bet then your P&L is worked out by taking the difference between the closing price of the market and the initial price you bought the spread at.
 You then multiply that difference in price by the stake.